In terms of setting expectations, sales targets send a clear message about what it takes to be a paid-up member of the sales team.

 - Demonstrate the product to five new customers per week.

-How To Set Sales Targets
+How To Set Sales Quotas

 You need to do three things right for your target setting process to go well: